islamshaabaan/SmartHome_Atmega32/README.md

 ## Project Design:
 ### The project is based on Layered Architecture and operates inside a Super Loop.

-### Peripherals used:

- 1. DIO: Used for controlling GPIO pins.
- 2. Timer0: used in PWM mode to create a siren sound from the buzzer
- 3. Timer1: Used in PWM mode to control the servo motor
- 4. TWI (I2C): Used for interfacing with the EEPROM
- 5. UART: Used for interfacing with the Bluetooth module

 ### Files:
 - #### Application Layer:
 	1. main.c